 There is no cost.
 The innovative Tutoring Centre is just one of the all-inclusive services that St Hilda’s offers its Senior School students, to maximise each girl’s potential.

 Yes.
 The School is well served by a network of public transport.
 School bus and general transport timetables are available from the Transperth website which also includes a journey planner.
 St Hilda’s operates its own special shuttle bus every school morning and afternoon between the School and Stirling Highway and Mosman Park Railway Station.
-Another St Hilda’s bus operates through Bull Creek, Applecross and the southern corridor.
+St Hilda’s operates bus services throughout the Southern Suburbs, Western Suburbs, Coogee and West Leederville.

 Use our Entry Year Calculator to work out your child’s correct entry year.